skellis46/embodied-camera/embodied-camera-application-proposal.md

 6. generate a series of artistic research somatic practices that sensitise our bodies to the smartphone
 7. create a set of body-based somatic 'activities' that up-end our moving and bodily relationship to the smartphone
-8. create audio-visual documentation of these practice-based experiments and share online
+8. create edited audio-visual documentation of these practice-based experiments and share online
 9. develop reflective-analytical document that describes the effects of the experimental somatic practices on our corporeal relationship to the smartphone

 _RQ4 Non-visual senses:_

 10. examine current cross-disciplinary scholarship (anthropology, sociology, psychology, somatic practices, visual culture) to reveal key ideas at the intersection of oculo-centric habitus, photo-visual culture, and non-visual senses (haptic, kinesthetic, proprioceptive, aural)
 11. generate a set of artistic research experiments that explore the tension between sensate strategies (e.g. body-based or 'felt' movement practices) and the hyper-visuality of smartphones
-12. create audio-visual documentation of these practice-based experiments and share online
+12. create edited audio-visual documentation of these practice-based experiments and share online
 13. develop reflective-analytical document that explores the intersection of non-visual (corporeal) senses and hyper-visuality

 #### significance